Back to blog

 Want to read about the other side of the coin – how future web scraping tools will need to build workarounds for fingerprinting?
 Read our blog post on fingerprinting and its impact on web scraping!

-If you're looking for a reliable scraping infrastructure, we recommend taking a look at our Scraper APIs, which are equipped with all the features necessary to overcome sophisticated anti-bot measures.
+If you're looking for a reliable scraping infrastructure, we recommend taking a look at our Web Scraper API, which is equipped with all the features necessary to overcome sophisticated anti-bot measures.
 In addition, our API is specifically adapted to extract data from the most demanded targets with ease.
-For a practical demonstration, see this guide to scraping Bing.
+For a practical demonstration, see this guide to scraping Bing so you could choose the best proxy server for your needs.

 People also ask